hawknewton/bigrig/README.md

 * Environemnt-specific configuration
 * Separation of Operational Concerns

+## Environment-specific configuration

+Unless your ecosystem consists of the simplest possible deployment strategy, you're likely going to need to be able to deploy your application to different environments and you'll need the ability to configure the application in an environment-specific way.

+Shipper lets you specify environment-specific configuration for all your environments in one place.
+Having a single source-of-record for all environment details means it's easier to configure a new environment and it's easier to see the differences between environments.

+## Separation of Operational Concerns

+There's this thing called **Separation of operational concerns** and it's one of the core principles that makes Docker attractive in the first place.
+I don't care about the operating system beyond what's immediately required to make my app go, and in many cases this might be all you need.

+That being said, when the scope of your app grows beyond a single process you've got two choices:
+* Add more processes to your Docker-ized application
+* Spin up more than one container and each one with a distinct job

+There are those that might argue you shouldn't run more than one process per container and if you count yourself among them Shipper might be for you.

 ## shipper.json

 The below Shipper metadata would be part of the project